 These receipts will only be sent if the transaction is completed correctly.
 In case the transaction is not completed correctly, all nodes will send a receipt with a low score.
-When a node's score reaches 0, the network will automatically kick the node out of the network and block the amount in stake.
+When a node's score reaches 0, the network will automatically kick the node out of the network and block the amount at stake.

 Monolith block will be made one time every day by the node with the highest score in all network.